Lin8x/spied-on-u/README.md

 ### System Requirements

-List of requirements needed to run/edit the program (This can easily be prevented for windows systems with formatting the python file into a .exe file)
+This is a list of requirements needed to run/edit the program <br>
+(This can easily be prevented for windows systems with formatting the python file into a .exe file)

 ```diff